 Even better stainless steel recycling system is very efficient and requires no subsidies.
 The stainless scrap then makes its way to stainless steel production plants where electricity is used (rather than fossil fuels) to create the ‘new’ material.
 The recycled stainless steel product has just the same properties and qualities as stainless steel made from raw materials.

-The fact that very, very little stainless steel ends up in landfill or discarded in the environment means that this aspect of stainless steel is very sustainable.
+The fact that very, very little stainless steel ends up in landfill or discarded in the environment means that this aspect of stainless steel is eco friendly and sustainable.

 Is stainless steel biodegradable?

 If left to its own devices in the environment, stainless steel will sit there and persist.
+Probably for thousands of years.
 This is why recycling is so important.

 As we now know that stainless steel is 100% recyclable, this should make up for its non-degradable nature.